NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 ## Ontology class structure

-The graph ontology is split into components describing nodes and links.
+The ontology page has sections describing nodes and links.
 Each type of node and link is associated with a visual representation, which should be visible next to the class name.